It’s the service of people that is at the heart of what Brownlee LLP is all about.

 A teacher throughout his career, he has been principal to an articling student within the firm each year for the majority of his career, and plans to continue training young lawyers in the next phase of his career as well.
 While maintaining his practice at the firm, he will begin teaching administrative law at the University of Alberta Faculty of Law, starting in the fall of 2017.

 In addition to his work-related commitments Barry has been active in the community, supporting a variety of organizations that include the United Way and Heart and Stroke Foundation.
-Currently, he is co-chair of a major fundraising event to benefit the Canadian Diabetes Association, the annual Flame of Hope Golf Tournament – which has been so successful in Alberta that it has inspired similar events on a national basis.
+Currently, he is co-chair of a major fundraising event to benefit the Diabetes Canada, the annual Flame of Hope Golf Tournament – which has been so successful in Alberta that it has inspired similar events on a national basis.
 The Flame of Hope was started under Barry’s mentor, Ernest J. Walter, QC, a former Brownlee partner, who after a 28-year legal career at Brownlee went on to a career as a judge for 24 more years.
 “He conceived of the Flame of Hope, and now I’m carrying on for him,” Barry says.

-- Annexations, Amalgations and Restructurings
+- Annexations, Amalgamations and Restructurings

 - Intermunicipal Collaboration Frameworks

-- Municipal General Council
+- Municipal General Counsel

-- Conflict of Interest; Pecuiary Interest
+- Conflict of Interest; Pecuniary Interest

 - Intermunicipal Dispute Resolution